-Ones you opened the Lumea you can’t take out the battery pack yet, first you will have to disconnect to PCM (protection circuit module) wire from the circuit board.
+Once you opened the Lumea you can’t take out the battery pack yet, first, you will have to disconnect to PCM (protection circuit module) wire from the circuit board.
 You can just pull out the tiny connector shown in the image below.
 When done, you can disconnect the black and red wire on the battery pack itself and slide out the batteries.

 Creating the new battery pack